 The goal was not only to raise awareness of autistics and their abilities, but also to raise funds for

-Dennis Debbaudt's Safety Training and Education Seminars, which are to be held Sept.
-27, 2006 on Prince Edward Island.
+Dennis Debbaudt's Safety Training and Education Seminars on Prince Edward Island.

 Dennis Debbaudt is an internationally recognized expert on law enforcement and safety for autistics.